domarquez/cotizapruqes/replit.md

   - Configurator dynamically renders tabs only for categories with modules (price > 0)
   - Empty categories automatically hidden from UI
   - First available category auto-selected as default
-  - Tabs use natural scroll behavior (relative positioning with z-10) for clean, predictable layout
+  - Tabs use horizontal ScrollArea for smooth scrolling across all 8 categories
+  - No z-index conflicts or content overlap
   - Proper spacing (mt-6) ensures tabs never overlap with module content
 - **Module Selection Reminder**:
   - Alert box placed after category tabs in Step 4: "¡No olvides seleccionar módulos!"